troycomi/intermediate-vim/1_files_windows/README.md

 tab is a collection of windows.
 A window is a view on a buffer.
 A buffer is an in-memory view of a file.
 Once you have a window you can change it to any buffer.

+## Multiple files and reading from stdin

+You can open multiple files at once with vim from the command line using wildcards such as `vi *.txt`.
+By default, this does not open each file in a separate tab, and instead you can move from one file to the next with :n or :N.
+You can also use `:tab all` to open each buffer in a separate tab.

+You can also read from stdin with vim.
+I find this is useful when you want to concatenate a bunch of files together and then edit them.
+For example `cat *.txt | vi -`.

+## Saving your commands to a file

+If you'd like, you can have vim write a file of all the commands you issued in your last session, by using `vi -w commands.txt file3.txt`.
+I haven't used this much, but it allows you to count your keystrokes if you're into that sort of thing.
+Go ahead and try it now!

+Once you `:wq` out of vim, you can use `wc -c commands.txt` to count the number of characters in the file.
+You can also view the file with `vi commands.txt`

+You can also repeat the commands from the file by using `vi -s commands.txt other_file.txt.` but I haven't found a good use for this.